vt72983/HTB-Writeups/Phase Madness/README.md

 HTB{**_*****_***********_**_***_**_*****_*******************_***_***********}
 ```

-And so, another flag (a very difficult one in terms of math, but still...) that I got on HackTheBox ;)
+And that's how I captured another flag on HackTheBox — a very tricky one mathematically, but satisfying nonetheless ;)

 ![getting the flag](1.jpg)